-STeP is an independent certification system that lets companies clearly demonstrate their commitment to sustainable production through a neutral partner.
-STeP certification lays the foundation for continuous improvement of sustainable production and working conditions in production facilities throughout the supply chain.
-The certification's modular structure allows for comprehensive assessment of compliance with sustainability criteria in all relevant areas.
+STeP is an independent certification system that helps companies demonstrate their commitment to protecting people and the planet - verified by a neutral partner.
+STeP certification facilitates transparent and continuous improvement of sustainable production and responsible working conditions in production facilities throughout the textile and leather supply chains.

 - Used by global brands and retailers to find independently verified suppliers that meet environmental protection and social responsibility requirements

-- Enables clear and comprehensive documentation of sustainabity efforts to the supply chain (certification) and to consumers (MADE IN GREEN label)
+- Enables clear and comprehensive documentation of sustainability efforts to the supply chain (certificate) and to consumers (MADE IN GREEN label)

 - Facilitates trust for entering new markets and partnerships through independent verification